Canon de 4 Gribeauval: Historic organizations

 At the Battle of Talavera in 1809, the British captured 13 and the Spanish captured four French guns from Jean François Leval's division.
 The British prizes included four 8-pounders, four 6-pounders, one 4-pounder and two 6-inch howitzers.
 The other captured pieces were not recorded.
 All but two of the guns were soon recovered by the French at the Battle of Arzobispo.

 The light cannon was being used as late as the 1814 Campaign.
 Michel Marie Pacthod's National Guard division had two 8-pounders and four 4-pounders attached at the Battle of Montereau on 17–18 February.
 A 15 March order of battle shows that in the French Army of the Rhône, the artillery companies of Louis François Félix Musnier's 1st and Alexandre, vicomte Digeon's Cavalry Divisions each included two 8-pounders, two 4-pounders and two 6-inch howitzers.
 Claude Joseph Pannetier's 2nd Division artillery company had two 8-pounders and two 4-pounders and Jean-Jacques Desvaux de Saint-Maurice's Artillery Reserve consisted of two 8-pounders and four 4-pounders.

+At the Battle of Palo Alto on 8 May 1846, the Mexican army employed at least twelve 4-pounder and 8-pounder Gribeauval guns against the United States Army.